 JRH3 trails should normally be set within about a 50 mile radius from the courthouse in downtown Tampa, FL, but should be more centrally located on weeknights.
 Click here to view the approximate area.
 That's not to say the hares can't go beyond these boundries occasionally, but if they do they need to get mismanagement approval first.

 relatively easy with light, dry shiggy, unless otherwise advertised for a

 The JRH3 awards headbands (or bandanas that can be rolled up into headbands) for members that accomplish their 10th, 25th, 50th, 69th, 100th and for every 25 runs there after.
 And, you get a free whistle on your 5th time you show up.
 Likewise, hares are recognized for every 10 runs they set by awarding them with a hare tag.
 The above awards are really just for "regular attendees".
 If a hasher only attends about once or twice a year, they probably won't continue to be given the above awards unless they particularly request them.
 Awards are meant to be motivate hashers to attend regularly.
 Once or twice a year is not regular, so there's no point in giving these hashers awards.
-Hashers who are regulars on the the JRH3 hash cruises, or who are routine out-of-town visitors do however receive the awards.
+Hashers who are regulars on the JRH3 hash cruises, and who are routine out-of-town visitors do however receive the awards.
 Once a higher award is received, we'd like to have the lower award back so they can be re-awarded to someone else.
 However, if a hasher specifically wants to keep all of their awards, then that is up to them.
-Its all about motiviation.
+Its all about motivation.